backupify/backupify_styleguides/RubyStyleguide.md

 STATES = %w(draft open closed)
 ```

-* Use Set instead of Array when dealing with unique elements.
-Set implements a collection of unordered values with no duplicates.
-This is a hybrid of Array's intuitive inter-operation facilities and Hash's fast lookup.
+* Use `Set` instead of `Array` when dealing with unique elements. `Set` implements a collection of unordered values with no duplicates.
+This is a hybrid of `Array`'s intuitive inter-operation facilities and `Hash`'s fast lookup.

 * Use symbols instead of strings as hash keys.